iekulyk/software-engineering-notes/3. [Design]/DB Design/Data Integrity Implementing.md

 SQL Server also provides a procedural mechanism for providing entity-level integrity that the Jet database engine does not provide.
 Triggers are little bits of code (specifically, Transact-SQL code) that are automatically executed when a specific event occurs.
 Multiple triggers can be defined for each INSERT, UPDATE, or DELETE event, and a given trigger can be defined for multiple events.

+---

+###Referential Integrity

+While their support for entity integrity is substantively the same, the Jet database engine and SQL Server implement different paradigms for supporting referential integrity.
+SQL Server allows foreign key constraints to be declared as part of the table definition.
+A foreign key constraint establishes a reference to a candidate key in another table, the primary table.
+Once the reference is established, SQL Server prevents the creation of orphan records by rejecting any insertions that do not have a matching record in the primary table.
+Nulls are not prohibited in foreign key columns, although they can be prevented if the column participates in the primary key of the table, which is often the case.
+SQL Server also prohibits the deletion of records in the primary table if they have any matching foreign key values.